-Once you have written the advert ask yourself “would it persuade you to go and see the horse?”
-If the answer is no then you need to rethink the advert.
+Once you have written the advert ask yourself “would I go and see this horse?”
+If the answer is no, you need to rethink the advert.

 When supplying the advert online, check it carefully for spelling mistakes.
 If you are giving an advert over the phone, ask the person to read the advert back to you to check they have got the spelling correct.

-The vital statistics which you should include in any ad include:
+The vital statistics which you should include in any advert include:

 - Telephone numbers